ieeevr/2024-test/attend/registration/index.md

 		register.innerHTML  = "<span class='text-nowrap'><a href=javascript:location='" + "mail" + "to:" + email + "@" + domain + "'><i class='fas fa-fw fa-envelope-square emailIconSm' style=''></i><i class='emailTextSm'>" + email + "@" + domain + "</a></i></span>";

 	});

+	function openRegistration(type)
+	{
+		if (type == 'Member'){
+			alert('A window is about to open which will take you to an IEEE Sign in page.
+After you sign in with your IEEE credentials, you will then be re-directed to the CVENT.COM Registration page.');
+			var newWind = window.open("https://cvent.me/OwvY8x?RefId=Member", 'Member Registration','titlebar=yes,toolbar=no,scrollbars=yes,width=700,height=700').focus
+		}
+		else{
+			alert('A window is about to open which take you to the CVENT.COM Registration page.');
+			var newWind = window.open("https://cvent.me/924x3y?RefId=Non-Member", 'Non-Member Registration','scrollbars=yes,width=700,height=700').focus
+		}

+	}
 </script>

 <style>
  /*************************
     * Accordian Styling